apache/tvm/docs/install/from_source.rst

       cmake ..
       make -j4

-If everything goes well, we can go to the specific language installation section.
+If everything goes well, we can go to :ref:`python-package-installation`_

 Building on Windows
 ~~~~~~~~~~~~~~~~~~~